 The City's Comprehensive Plan and current sign code prohibit the installation of new off-premise signs (commonly referring to billboards).
 However, SMC 17C.240.250 allows for legally existing billboards to relocate if their removal is necessitated by a governmental public works project.
 With the construction of the North Spokane Corridor there have been relocation applications for billboards that will be removed for the construction of the freeway.
 Many of these relocations have been within the historic Hillyard Business District; an area zoned "center and corridor" and designed for pedestrians.
 Significant public investment has gone into this area to make it pedestrian oriented and auto accommodating.

 On April 10, 2017 the City Council unanimously adopted Emergency Ordinance C35490 imposing an immediate moratorium on the relocations of off-premise signs into areas of Spokane having a center and corridor zoning designation.
 On May 22, 2017 the City Council held a public hearing on this issue, adopted findings of fact supporting the need for an emergency declaration and extended the moratorium for six months.
 On October 9, 2017, the City Council passed Ordinance C35555 extending the moratorium for an additional six months.
-This moratorium will expire on April 10, 2018.

 In addition to the local concerns there is also a need to update the code in light of a recent U.S. Supreme Court decision, Reed v.
 Town of Gilbert (2015).
 This case provided new guidance on the long standing issue of sign regulations, First Amendment free speech concerns, and content neutrality.
 The decision was focused exclusively on non-commercial speech and will require most jurisdictions nationwide to update their sign codes or risk constitutional challenges.